 Linear isn't trying to be everything to everyone, and that restraint is exactly why it's earned a spot on this list.
 It's a project management tool built specifically for software teams, and its AI features are tightly scoped: auto-categorisation of issues, smart duplicate detection, and AI-generated project updates that actually read like a human wrote them.

-I'm including Linear because it represents a category of AI productivity tool that often gets overlooked in generic "best apps" lists: domain-specific tools that do one thing brilliantly.
+Linear earns its place here because it represents a category of AI productivity tool that often gets overlooked in generic "best apps" lists: domain-specific tools that do one thing brilliantly.
 If you manage a dev team — even a small one — Linear's speed and keyboard-driven interface make Jira feel like wading through treacle.

 The AI triage feature is the standout.
-Bug reports come in, Linear auto-assigns priority and labels based on past patterns, and your morning standup shrinks from fifteen minutes to five.
-We've been using it for our internal dev work (yes, even a small editorial site has dev tickets), and the reduction in admin overhead is measurable.
+Bug reports come in, Linear auto-assigns priority and labels based on past patterns, and the morning standup tends to shrink as a result.
+Teams that adopt it report a noticeable reduction in admin overhead, even on a modest ticket queue.

 Which AI Productivity App Is Best for Solo Users and Freelancers?